armory-io/terraform-provider-spinnaker/README.md

 * `server` - The Gate API Url
 * `config` - (Optional) - Path to Gate config file.
 See the [Spin CLI](https://github.com/spinnaker/spin/blob/master/config/example.yaml) for an example config.
 * `ignore_cert_errors` - (Optional) - Set this to `true` to ignore certificate errors from Gate.
 Defaults to `false`.
+* `default_headers` - (Optional) - Pass through a comma separated set of key value pairs to set default headers for the gate client when sending requests to your gate endpoint e.g. "header1=value1,header2=value2".
+Defaults to "".

 ## Resources